rushabhmahale/ML-in-docker/README.md

 3. check image what you have using docker images cmnd if you dont have any image use docker pull *any image you want* for example docker pull centos:7 and always use -tag

-4. than i have created container using “docker run -it __name CONTAINERNAME centos:latest” Inside Docker :-
+4. than i have created container using “docker run -it --name CONTAINERNAME centos:latest” Inside Docker :-
 - rpm -q python3
 - yum install python3 -y